-The science seems to suggest that if you want a world for subsequent generations that’s not devastated by global warming, westerners must stop eating beef now.
+The science seems to suggest that if you want a world for subsequent generations that isn’t devastated by global warming, Westerners must stop eating beef now.

 Processed meats—such as bacon, sausages and ham—cause cancer according to the World Health Organization (WHO).
 Fifty grams of processed meat a day—less than two slices of bacon—increase the chance of developing colorectal cancer by 18%.

 This isn’t the internet.
 Or your local homeopathic healer.
 Or your granny.
 It’s the World Health Organization.
 That’s the health organization of the World.

 In their decision, the WHO placed processed meats into their Group 1 category of carcinogens, alongside items such as asbestos, tobacco smoke and plutonium.

 Processed meat is in the same category as plutonium.
 If that doesn’t ruin your appetite for a Big Mac, I don’t know what will.

 The WHO also said all red meats were “probably carcinogenic”—meaning a flesh fetish is a surefire path to a colostomy bag.